hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-feature.md

 Following are the steps needed to add a new Feature to the Feature Block:

-> **Note:** THe Azure Provider is in the process of moving towards a new Framework Plugin for the provider.
+> **Note:** The Azure Provider is in the process of moving towards a new Framework Plugin for the provider.
 Because of this, we must update the provider in a few areas when adding a new feature.
 We'll update the following areas `internal/features`, `internal/provider`, `internal/provider/framework`, and the resource file itself.

 ### Updating `internal/features`